MohamedAmineBoufares/MohamedAmineBoufares/README.md

 ## More about Me:

-- 🔭 I’m currently working on an E-Learning plateform
+- 🔭 I’m currently looking for an end of study internship
-- 🌱 I’m currently learning the MERN Stack
+- 🌱 I’m currently learning the MERN Stack and NextJS
 - 😄 Pronouns: Aminos